 The ability for the multistakeholder community to require, if necessary and after substantial opportunities for remediation, the selection of a new operator for the IANA Functions as they relate to names.

-It should be noted that this proposal is restricted to names, but it expects all IANA functions are expected to move to PTI.
-It is not clear as of this writing whether other operational communities would undertake a contract directly with PTI similar to that into which ICANN would enter, or whether those communities would have a contract with ICANN.
-In the event of the former, those communities would need to work out an agreement with PTI for the support of the respective functions.
-In the event of the latter, any such contract would be with ICANN, which would then subcontract the function to PTI.
-The details of which of these is chosen is irrelevant for the purposes of the present proposal, so long as those details are not inconsistent with this proposal.
+It should be noted that this proposal is restricted to names; however, it is contemplated that all IANA functions would be transferred to PTI.
+It is not known as of the date of this second proposal whether, under the proposed PTI structure, other operational communities would enter into a contract directly with PTI similar to ICANN’s contract with PTI, or whether those communities would enter into a contract with ICANN.
+If the other operational communities contract directly with PTI, then those communities would need to determine the terms of their contract with PTI for the support of their respective functions.
+On the other hand, if the other operational communities enter into a contract with ICANN, then ICANN would need to subcontract the performance of the functions to PTI.
+Which of these approaches is followed by the other operation communities is not relevant for the purposes of the present proposal, so long as those details are not inconsistent with this proposal.
 In any case, the arrangements for the non-names IANA functions are out of scope for this document except to the extent they impinge directly on the names functions.
 The CWG-Stewardship has also agreed that approval of all changes to the content of the Root Zone would no longer need authorization and that external communications and reporting would no longer need external approval post-transition.
 This final proposal attempts to meet all the above requirements by:

 Creating PTI, a separate legal entity that would be a controlled affiliate of ICANN.
 The creation of PTI ensures both functional and legal separation within the ICANN organization.